cogini/elixir-deploy-template/README.md

 The `-A` flag on the ssh command gives the session on the server access to your local ssh keys.
 If your local user can access a GitHub repo, then the server can do it, without having to put keys on the server.
-Similarly, if your ssh key is on the prod server, then you can push code from the build server using Ansible without the web server needing to trust the build server.
+Similarly, if the prod server is set up to accept your ssh key, then you can push code from the build server using Ansible without the web server needing to trust the build server.

 If you are using a CI server to build and deploy code, then it runs in the